plone/plone.api/docs/portal.md

 ## Add catalog indexes

-To add new indexes to the portal catalog if they don't already exist, use {meth}`api.portal.add_catalog_indexes`.
+To add indexes to the portal catalog, use {meth}`api.portal.add_catalog_indexes`.
+This function returns a list of the names of the indexes that were added.

+The following collection of code snippets demonstrate how to add indexes and either use default logging, to skip reindexing, or to use a customer logger.

 ```python
 from plone import api